reflectoring/reflectoring.github.io/_posts/2020-01-21-flyway-spring-boot-multitenancy.md

       username: sa
       password: password
 ```
 In this case, we configured data sources for two tenants: `vw` and `bmw`.
-If we assume that we have a fixed number of tenants
-we can define the `Datasource`s for them as static data in `application.yml`.

-But we want to be able to add new tenants without building
-the application again.
-So let's implement it dynamically.

-Now we can bind the properties to a Spring Bean using `@ConfigurationProperties`:
+To get access to these `DataSource`s in our code, we can bind the properties to a Spring bean using [`@ConfigurationProperties`](/spring-boot-configuration-properties/):

 ```java
 @Component